 Vocalist and conductor, Ed Milham currently serves on the faculties of Bridgewater State University and the University of Massachusetts, Dartmouth, teaching various general studies courses, voice class and studio voice.
-He also teaches private students at the Franklin School for the Performing Arts and serves as Choirmaster at Trinity Episcopal Church in Wrentham.
+He also teaches private students at the Franklin School for the Performing Arts.

 An active concertizer, he has performed as a vocalist with LiveARTS, the Franklin Performing Arts Company, the Lowell Opera Company, the Merrimack Valley Broadway Ensemble, the Savoyard Light Opera Company, the Newport Music Festival and the Boston Philharmonic Orchestra.
 As a conductor, he served as the Interim Director of the Bridgewater State University Alumni Choir, has worked as music director in several area churches, and has taught conducting clinics for the Unitarian Universalist Musicians Network.
 He has toured in Russia and Eastern Europe, and Scotland and England.

 In addition to his vocal and conducting activities, Mr. Milham is a multi-instrumentalist, composer and arranger.
-A dedicated computer geek, he serves as Information Provider for the Bridgewater State University Music Department.
+A dedicated computer geek, he serves as Technology Consultant and Coordinator of Social Media Activities for the Bridgewater State University Music Department.
 He also does extensive work in the field of graphic design and digital printing.

 BM, University of Massachusetts

 MM, University of Massachusetts